-From the fascinating draw of Madame Tussauds to the dizzy heights of the London Eye (or the dizzier heights of the Shard), it’s easy to plan family weekend breaks in the capital.
-You can spend it learning about the history of the capital or just having great family fun and eating at fun places.
-And did we mention there’s a zoo, too?
+From the fascinating draw of Madame Tussauds to the dizzy heights of the London Eye (or the dizzier heights of the Shard), it’s easy to plan a short break in the capital.
+You can spend it learning about the history of the city or just having great family fun and eating at fun places.

-If you’ve got kids who love thrill rides, amusement arcade games, and sandcastles, you can’t go wrong with Blackpool, the North West’s most exciting resort.
+If you’ve got kids who love thrill rides, amusement arcade games, and sandcastles, you can’t go wrong with Blackpool.

 The world-famous Pleasure Beach has record-breaking white knuckle rides galore, alongside some gentler rides for those who can’t quite take the heat.
 Blackpool is also home to the Tower Ballroom, a Strictly Come Dancing staple.

 While much of the Fringe is definitely not for minors, there are always plenty of family-friendly acts, from street performers to special children’s shows.
-The festival proper also has lots on offer for families, so check out the schedules for both.
+The festival also has lots on offer for families, so check out the schedules for both.

 4. North Wales

 The railway linking North West England with the Holyhead ferries and Ireland beyond has been in place for over 150 years, and many seaside resorts have popped up along the way.

-Family weekend breaks in North Wales don’t have to stick to the North coast, of course.
+Family trips in North Wales don’t have to stick to the North coast, of course.
 Inland, you’ve got the splendour of Snowdonia to explore, including a trip to the top of Snowdon on foot or even by rail.
-Within Snowdonia, you can reach the beautiful village of Betws-y-Coed by train, which is right next to Zip World Fforest – a really fun day for families.
-And did we mention that there’s a zoo?
-You might be seeing a pattern here, but there’s a lovely place to see the animals (including pandas) in Colwyn Bay.
+There’s also the Snowdon Mountain Railway, one of the UK’s great rail journeys.

 5. The Lake District

 Trains go right into the heart of the southern Lake District at Windermere, and once you’re there, there’s a decent bus service all over the National Park.
 So why not take your family to see all this beautiful part of England has to offer?

 Family weekend breaks in England, Scotland and Wales

-Wherever you are in Britain, you can hop on a train and be at one of the island’s fun, fascinating or exhilarating places in a few hours.
+Wherever you are in Britain, you can hop on a train and be at one of the isle’s fun, fascinating, or exhilarating places in a few hours.